metaplex-foundation/digital-asset-rpc-infrastructure/grpc-ingest/README.md

 ### Run grpc2redis service

-This service will listen to geyser gRPC account and transaction updates.
+This service will listen to geyser gRPC account and transaction updates from triton's Dragon's Mouth gRPC.
 It makes multiple subscriptions to the gRPC stream and filter the data based on the config.
 The data (vec of bytes) is pushed to a pipeline and then flushed to redis at regular intervals.

 > **Note:** Log level can be set to `info`, `debug`, `warn`, `error`